assareh/terraform-aws-consumer-elb/README.md

 | v1.1 | closed firewall ports | Yes | John Doe | 01/01/2019 |
 | v1.0 | Initial ELB | No | N/A | N/A |

-## What's a Module?

-A Module is a reusable, best-practices definition for how to run a single piece of infrastructure, such as a database or server cluster.

-Instead of having to figure out the details of how to run a piece of infrastructure from scratch, you can reuse existing code that has been proven in production and approved by the security team.

 ## How do you use this Module?